Lavenderjiang/15112F17_Term_Project_ColorfulNote/Documentation/timeLog/timesheet.md

 ## Bonus
 Nice to do
-  - speech recognition [Tried on Nov 28; Took 0.5 hour]
+  - speech recognition [Tried on Nov 28; Took 0.5 hour; Update: did not integrate]
   - Add welcome screen and end screen [Tried on Nov 28; Took 1.5 hour]
-  - write fft from scratch
-  - Matplotlib color bar
   - Matplotlib Handdrawn Style [Done on Nov 27; Took 0.5 hour]